5 Real Persistence Athletics Member Transformations

 What do these five members have in common?

 Consistency.
 Each of them showed up 3 to 5 days a week for at least a year before evaluating their progress.
 None of them chased intensity in the first 30 days.
 Each of them listened to coach feedback when they hit plateaus.
 The single biggest predictor of transformation at Persistence is sessions per week, not effort per session.
-These five embody that pattern.
+These five embody that pattern, and several of them now coach the newer members around them.

 Can I get the same results if I am older or out of shape?

 Yes.
-Persistence has members across a 30-year age range and every starting fitness level.
-Two of the members in this article started with no real strength background.
-Another came back from chronic injury.
+Persistence has members across a wide age range and every starting fitness level, from sedentary engineers to a member in his sixties who still deadlifts every week.
+Most of the members in this article started with no real strength or gymnastics background.
 Starting fitness does not predict outcome.
 Consistency does.
 We scale every workout to your starting point, so day one is always achievable.

 What programming did these members follow?

 All five trained in our group classes.
-Devang and Katie also did periodic personal training during specific skill blocks.
-Aman did a 12-week HYROX prep cycle before his first race.
 The group class programming covers strength cycles, gymnastics skill blocks, conditioning capacity, and a HYROX-focused class on Saturday.
-Most members do not need anything beyond group classes, but PT accelerates specific skills.
+Some members add periodic personal training during specific skill blocks.
+Most members do not need anything beyond group classes, but PT accelerates specific skills like a first pull-up or a heavier deadlift.

 Where can I read more member transformation stories?

-Our member transformations hub curates five case studies including Eric (chronic back pain to pull-ups), Sofi (postpartum return), Devang, Aman, and the broader tech-worker pattern.
-Our Eric story goes deep on the 12-week back-pain-to-pull-up progression.
-Our Sofi story covers postpartum return.
+Our member transformations hub curates more case studies including Eric (chronic back pain to pull-ups), Sofi (postpartum return), and the broader tech-worker pattern.
+Our Eric story goes deep on the back-pain-to-pull-up progression.

 Try a free first class at Persistence Athletics

 If you read this and recognized yourself in any of these stories, that is your sign.
 Your first class at Persistence Athletics is free, scaled to your starting point, and the coach already knows it is your first day.
-Book your free class at 3025 1st Ave, Belltown, Seattle.
+Book your free class at 3025 1st Ave, Belltown, Seattle, or call us at (206) 593-4236.
 We are 8 minutes from Amazon.

 Want to take this further?